The resources on this page are designed for online research reference and use.

 Totem poles are thought of as symbols of Seattle by many residents and visitors, but, in fact, the indigenous people of Washington state did not traditionally carve totems.

-The Ethnological Collection at the Burke Museum includes objects dating from the late 1700s to the present.
+The Contemporary Cultural Collection at the Burke Museum includes objects dating from the late 1700s to the present.

 The Burke is dedicated to collaborating with diverse Native populations, sharing collections and learning together.